MoliaChen/SRNet/README.md

 # SRNet
 A powerful structure to compress and reconstruct CSI.
 ## Usage
+**Step1**

+We train and evaluate the model with PCM method proposed in our paper.
+Hence, before training or evalution, we have to convert the data from original csi matrix to the format introduced in PCM.
+The corresponding matlab files are in "generate_pcm_data" folder.
+The conversion can also be implemented by Python.

+**Step2**
 ```
 # Assuming the compression ratio is 4, the scenario is indoor, and the data path is ../data
 python main.py --cr 4 --scenario indoor --data-root ../data